 Transactions denominated in foreign currencies are translated into the functional currency using the exchange rate applying at the transaction date.
 Non-monetary assets and liabilities denominated in foreign currencies are recognized at the historical exchange rate applicable at the transaction date.
 Monetary assets and liabilities denominated in foreign currencies are translated at the exchange rate applying at the balance sheet date.
-Foreign currency differences related to operating activities are recognized in earnings from operations for the period; foreign currency differences related to financing activities are recognized within net financial income.
+Foreign currency differences related to operating activities are recognized in earnings from operations for the period.